git - Fast Version Control System

 If for some reason port forwarding does not work, you have the possibility to use sshfs. sshfs allows you to access files on a remote machine through a local directory just as if the files were found on your local machine.

-You have to make sure that you are using at least the 188.8.131.52 version of git on your local machine.
+You have to make sure that you are using at least git version 184.108.40.206 on your local machine, or any later release.

 to mount your home directory on SuperMUC to some mount point on your local machine.
 Note the workaround option, it is essential!